Bestoriop/Hardiness/README.md

 # Hardiness
-This addon works for WoW 1.12.1.
+This addon works for WoW 1.12.1 (english version).
 Everytime you will resist a stun effect, your character will /roar This addon is very recommended with an orc !